Evident-Industrial/NDE_Open_File_Format/site/docs/json-metadata/setup/data-model/scenarios.md

 | *Raster example with the $U$ and $V$ axis.*                                                                |

-## **General Weld** Scenario
+## **General Weld** scenario

 Hypotheses:

   - The scenario relates to the inspection of a single straight or curved weld or joint.
   - The surface line $(u,0)$ is collinear with the center of said weld or joint.
   - The probe positioning vs. the related specimen surface is constant for all $(u,v)$ position (skew angle, liftoff, etc.) or automatically compensated (i.e., adaptive acoustic, liftoff compensation, electronic).
   -  For pipe geometry, the orientation of the weld is defined in relation to the pipe axis.
 With an angle of 0° for an axial weld and 90° for a circumferential one.
-Any angle in between describes a helix weld.
+Any angle in between describes a helical weld.
   -  Scan patterns can be entirely described on the surface of specimen as a set of orthogonal axes parallel and orthogonal to the weld.